 In the biological classification system, each level of subdivision has its own name.
 Here are the traditional names for those levels:

-Specialists refer to yet other subdivisions not shown, such as subfamilies, superorders, subspecies and varieties, but the above seven subdivisions are enough to make us happy here.
+Specialists refer to yet other subdivisions not shown, such as subfamilies, superorders, subspecies and varieties, but maybe the above seven subdivisions are enough to make us happy here.

 To give you a feeling for how these groupings "work," here's a simplified analysis of how they apply to the animal called the human being: